david-ae/David-Edet-Roomex-Assignment/README.md

 # Calculator

 ## Assumptions
-I chose to ignore sphericity of the earth and applied Pythagoras to get the distance between two points I structure the application, though small, following some Domain Driven Design patterns.
+I chose to ignore sphericity of the earth and applied Pythagoras to get the distance between two points.<br/>
+I structure the application, though small, following some Domain Driven Design patterns.

 ## Additional Packages